Few things are as crucial to your financial health and peace of mind -- or as daunting to confront -- as a budget.

 - 20% is set aside for savings and debt reduction

 Warren and Tyagi call the 50-30-20 method The Balanced Money Formula.
 And, while they see it as a realistic division of income, the percentages are only a guideline and should be adjusted according to your circumstances.
-Their advice:

 “Just do your best.
 If you can’t save 20%, can you save 15%?
 If you can’t get your Must-Haves down to 50%, can you get them down to 55%?
 Getting your money in balance is one of those things where close really does count.”